 Captivated by Jesus’ life and teaching

-Emmanuel Friedens Church first came together almost twenty years ago, united by a vision that has steadily grown stronger in the years since.
+Emmanuel Friedens Church first came together more than twenty years ago, united by a vision that has steadily grown stronger in the years since.

 Previously two congregations, separated by a few blocks and representing two different protestant denominations, our roots are deep.